Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

-To ensure a diverse range of scenarios in the dataset, we collect data from two factories, capturing nearly 40 different indoor and outdoor scenes are captured.
+\textit{Diverse Scenes:} To ensure a diverse range of scenarios in the dataset, we collect data from two factories, capturing nearly 40 different indoor and outdoor scenes are captured.
 This approach ensures the dataset's scene universality.